aseriousbiz/blog/_posts/2021/2021-07-27-tweet-from-chat.md

 _(image from [Gawker](https://gawker.com/5949503/the-social-media-director-at-stubhub-is-not-having-a-good-night))_

 Hey, who hasn't thanked...Frank...for Friday?
 Even so, that's a tweet for your personal account, not your employer's.

-This kind of mistake is really easy to make if you use your phone to manage multiple Twitter accounts.
-Fornutately, there's a better way with Abbot!
+And when a mistake like this happens, it's easy to blame the person who made the mistake.
+But that isn't a productive approach.
+After all, this is a really easy mistake to make if you use your phone to manage multiple accounts.
+Instead, look at the system that allowed this mistake to happen!
+That's where Abbot comes in!

 ## Tweet from chat with Abbot